auth0/laravel-auth0/README.md

 It's important to understand the differences between these two application types, and which one is appropriate for your application.

-> _Note_
+> **Note**
-> At this time, the SDK does not support simultaneously using stateless and stateful guards within the same application.
+> The SDK does not support simultaneously using stateless and stateful guards within the same application at this time.
 If you need to support both, you will need to create two separate application instances.
 Support for this is planned for a future release.

 ### Configure the SDK